coco11563/Reinforced-Iterative-Gene-Panel-Selection-Framework/README.md

 ### Contributor

-We thank Weiliang Zhang (@Fugez, Co-First Author) for his independent coding work on this study.
+We thank Weiliang Zhang (@FugueZ, Co-First Author) for his independent coding work on this study.

 ### Citation